top of page

 Evolution of the Solar Tax Credit

-The solar tax credit has been extended numerous times by Congress due to its success in driving renewable energy adoption.
-Initially set to expire in 2007, the tax credit was extended under the Emergency Economic Stabilization Act and later expanded in the American Recovery and Reinvestment Act of 2009.
+The federal solar tax credit has evolved over the years as one of the most influential clean energy incentives in the U.S. Originally set to expire in 2007, the credit was extended under the Emergency Economic Stabilization Act of 2008 and later expanded through the American Recovery and Reinvestment Act of 2009.

 Pros and Cons of the Solar Tax Credit in 2025